Long term Depression and Dysthimia

 - Relaxation, meditation, mindfulness or hypnosis based methods of stress reduction and management (referenced within NICE standards).

 - Interpersonal Psychotherapy (contained with CBASP and recommended by NICE), which assists the client to modify, improve and rebuild relationships through understanding, modification and new strategies.

-Psychotherapy, psychoanalysis, depression, counselling, long term depression, depression counselling, depression therapy, psychodynamic therapy, CBASP, CBT, IPT, mindfulness, co-morbidity, psycho-education, hypnosis, hypnotherapy, meditation, MCBT, analytic therapy, psychoanalyst, psychotherapist, counsellor, therapist, Edinburgh, Stirling, Falkirk, Scotland
+Psychotherapy, psychoanalysis, depression, counselling, long term depression, depression counselling, depression therapy, Dysthimia, psychodynamic therapy, CBASP, CBT, IPT, mindfulness, co-morbidity, psycho-education, hypnosis, hypnotherapy, meditation, MCBT, analytic therapy, psychoanalyst, psychotherapist, counsellor, therapist, Edinburgh, Dublin, Falkirk, Scotland